VeggieTales: VeggieTales on TV! (2006–2009)

 For three seasons, VeggieTales on TV! ran on NBC, Telemundo, and Ion Television as part of the Qubo children's programming block from 2006 to 2009.
 The television show altered the general format by opening at the front gate of Bob the Tomato's house.
 Bob, Larry the Cucumber, and other Veggie characters then sing the show's theme song as they hop to Bob's front door.
 The theme song ends with Pa Grape making a random comment on Archibald's new sweater.
 Bob and Larry then wait for the mailman, Jimmy Gourd, to deliver a letter.
 When Jimmy comes, he happily sings his Mail Song, which either Bob, Larry or both find tedious at times.
 Similar to the opening countertop sequence of the VeggieTales videos, either Bob, Larry or both read the letter and the cast tries to decide how to solve the viewer's problem through one of three regular segments: Archibald reads a story from his Big Book of Oddities, Pa Grape shows an old film, or Mr. Lunt appears with his stick puppet (Paco the Storytelling Mule) and tells a story.
 The result always proves disastrous, as the story or film makes no sense.
 Bob and Larry then intervene with a story from a VeggieTales video.
 The show ends with Bob and Larry wrapping things up by reiterating the story's lesson and Bob thanking the kids for coming over to his house.
-NBC episodes end with characters bidding the audience a simple "Good-bye".
+NBC episodes often end with characters bidding the audience a simple "Good-bye".

 According to the Los Angeles Times, "VeggieTales has been very successful for NBC in a Saturday morning time slot that has traditionally been difficult for the networks".
 NBC saw its biggest ratings jump in Saturday morning children's programming since 2003."
 As a result, ratings on NBC's Saturday morning program had grown from an average Nielsen Rating of 0.5 between 2003 and 2005 to an average of 0.95 between 2006 and 2008, with an average of 430,000 children watching each weekend.